le0kar0ub1/BlueSeed/doc/project.md

 Where TARGET_ARCH is the target to emulate.

+So, your build define the target to emulate, if you want emulate an another you must re-build.

 ### Run

 `./BlueSeedXXX $BINARY [...options]`

 Options list:
-  - --verbose   : display information during environnement init
+  * --verbose   : display information during environnement init

-  - --explicit  : display the current executed instruction
+  * --explicit  : display the current executed instruction

-  - --debug`    : debug environnement (CLI), "help" for help
+  * --debug`    : debug environnement (CLI), "help" for help

 ### About